 For boys and girls aged 11-18 years old

-The Gables is a residential therapeutic community and special school providing specialist therapeutic care, education and treatment initially for a group of ‘hard to place’ children with complex needs aged ten to fourteen.
+The Gables is a residential therapeutic community and special school providing specialist therapeutic care, education and treatment initially for a group of ‘hard to place’ children with complex needs aged 11-18.
 The home officially opened on October 23rd 2012.

 The home occupies a beautiful detached house with an extensive garden and woods situated in a rural location near the village of Biddenden in the heart of Kent.

 The Gables House specializes in the treatment of children who present with severe emotional, psychological and behavioural problems including sexualized and other disturbing behaviours as a result of attachment difficulties rooted in early life trauma and abuse.

 The Gables uses Childhood First’s unique and effective Integrated Systemic Therapy, which focuses on healing trauma and enabling healthy attachments and relationships, so that children can achieve exceptional outcomes in every aspect of their lives.

 All Childhood First staff are highly trained to enable children to work through their experiences of past trauma in a safe and comfortable environment designed for group living and learning.
 The Gables combines individual therapy with a strong group-based culture which helps children engage with their difficulties, and support one another in recovering and achieving their potential.
 We aim to create a therapeutic environment in which we work with the children enabling them to live together, learn and heal.
 We place much emphasis on caring and thoughtful relationships and creating a sense of belonging.